jareddilley/Desk-Roomba/README.md

 # Edge Detection
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/ir-sensor-demo.gif)

-The robot can keep itself from folling off the edge by usining an ir sensor.
+The robot can keep itself from falling off the edge by using two ir sensors.
+The sensors reflect infrared light off of the object and have a receiver to tell if the IR light reflects.
+Two sensors are used to check both corners of the robot so that no matter the angle the robot comes in at it can sense the edge in time.

 # Duster
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/dusting-demo.png)